Key Takeaways

 Know Your Tier Before Getting Offers

-If you're in a Tier 1 neighborhood and receive a Tier 3 offer, that's a red flag.
-The buyer is either inexperienced or trying to lowball you.
+If you're in a Tier 1 neighborhood and receive a Tier 3 offer, treat it as one data point, not the answer.
+Either the buyer is inexperienced with your submarket or trying to lowball you.
+The cleanest test is putting the property in front of multiple investors at once and comparing the offers side by side.

 What Will Investors Pay for YOUR Knoxville Neighborhood?